-The Electronic Privacy Papers:
+The Electronic Privacy Papers

 Documents on the Battle for Privacy in the Age of Surveillance

-By Bruce Schneier and David Banisar
+A book by Bruce Schneier and David Banisar

 Trying to keep up with the advances in cryptography and digital telephony, the government has advocated controversial new tools that will allow them to monitor electronic communications.
 On the other side of the spectrum, privacy advocates are vehemently opposed to any government monitoring whatsoever.